Japan dismisses Olympics cancellation report as teams back Games

 The Olympics have never been cancelled in peacetime.

-International Olympic Committee president Thomas Bach said there was "no reason whatsoever" for them not to go ahead on July 23 as scheduled.
+International Olympic Committee (IOC) President Thomas Bach said there was "no reason whatsoever" for them not to go ahead on July 23 as scheduled.

-"This is why there is no plan B," he told Japan's Kyodo news agency.
+"Everybody is really determined to make these Olympic Games," Bach said in a video message yesterday.
+"All the prospects are good and we are working hard."

+The World Health Organization's emergencies director Michael Ryan said yesterday the Tokyo Olympic Games were still viable, but remained cautious.

 Japan and the IOC took the historic step of postponing the Games last March as COVID-19 spread around the world.